AP | A-Level | IB | NCERT 11 + 12 – FREE NOTES, RESOURCES AND VIDEOS!

 • Peak position (along x-axis) shows how tightly electrons are held — closer to nucleus = higher binding energy.

-• Peak height = number of electrons in that subshell.
+• Relative peak heights are proportional to the number of electrons in each subshell.

-• PES data supports and reflects the atom’s electron configuration.
+• PES data supports and reflects an atom’s ground-state electron configuration.

 Full Notes